se4ai/se4ai.github.io/about-tools.md

 - while optimizers explore a more fluid data set (since they can  zoom into little cracks in the data, expanding that part of the data as they go).

-Ideally,
-optimizers also tell us the <em>least_</em>we need to do to
-<em>most</em> improve something.
-For example, an optimizer might
-report that defects can are most reduced   using   developers with two years of experience.
-They might also report that improving experience to three, four, five years (and above) offers little extra reduction in observed defects.

 For example, returning to the car data example described above, suppose the car data was generated from  a computer-aided design package that inputs 100s of attributes about the design to output predictions about the car weight, acceleration and miles per hour (in the city).
 Now our designers want to know what design attributes to change